Alinagaria825/nd00333_AZMLND_C2/starter_files/README.md

     - Link to screencast

 ## Screen Recording
-I made a short screencast available in the link [here](https://youtu.be/yTN2xGAwhRw) showing the;
+I made a short screencast available in the link [here](https://youtu.be/yTN2xGAwhRw) showing the:
 - Deployed Model
 - Deployed Pipeline
 - Automated ML Model
 - API request to the endpoint with json payload.

 ## Standout Suggestions
 To improve for future us, we can get more data sameple point for the dataset to enhance the model.